ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 for Evidence.

-Freshness is assessed based on a policy defined by the consuming entity, Verifier or Relying Party, that compares the estimated epoch against an "expiry" threshold defined locally to that policy.
+Freshness is assessed based on a policy defined by the consuming entity, either in the role of Verifier or Relying Party, that compares the estimated epoch against an "expiry" threshold defined locally to that policy.
 There is, however, always a race condition possible in that the state of the Attester, and the Appraisal Policy for Evidence, might change immediately after the Evidence or Attestation